ECONOMIC & labor JUSTICE

 • Support outreach and services to ensure families are receiving the maximum amount of public benefits including Earned Income Tax Credits, SNAP, Utility Assistance, SSI, etc.

 • Between USC, Mount St Marys, and LA Trade Tech, Council District 9 is home to some of the most prestigious higher education institutions in the country, yet only 25% percent of people in Council District 9 have above a high school degree and just 5% percent of people have a bachelor's degree or higher.
-To increase educational access:
+To increase educational access I will:

 • Support and expand USC’s Family of Schools program and partner with USC to provide more support for adult education in the community - including computer literacy, English language classes, etc.